PlasmaStark/salix/src/contents/2022-09-28-asimov-crusade.md

 date: "2022-09-28"
 description: "The impossible search for 'The Gods Themselves'."
 tags:
+  - Books
   - Asimov
-  - Books
 ---

 **Note:** This is just one of the many random quests I embark upon.
 Life would be boring without them.
-Some of these crusades are really old, so I’ll add them gradually as inspiration strikes.
+Some are really old, so I’ll add them gradually as inspiration strikes.

 ## The Graal